stevenschwenke/SoftwareEngineeringCourse/12_agile/agile.md

     - Review: 2 hours
     - Retro: 2 hours
     - = 10.5h / sprint = <14% of time of sprint (without grooming meeting!)
+- standard questions for retrospective:
+    - What went well?
+    - What do we want to improve?
+    - What did we learn?
+    - What is it that we don't understand yet?
+(Joseph Pelrine)
 - velocity
     - = amount of story points of finished user stories per sprint
     - in theory: good metric for planning